-The CDC recommends that adults and children older than 6 months should get a flu vaccine by the end of October.
+The CDC recommends that adults and children older than 6 months get a flu vaccine by the end of October.
 Even if you wait until after October, go get your flu vaccine.
-It’s still beneficial because it can protect you for the remainder of the flu season.
-For more information on vaccines, immunization and where to get vaccinated, visit www.vaccines.gov.
+It’s still beneficial because it can help protect you for the remainder of the flu season.
+For more information on flu vaccine recommendations, visit this CDC page.

-If you have already been sick with the flu this season without getting vaccinated, a flu vaccine is still recommended, because the flu vaccine prevents three or four different flu virus strains, depending on which vaccine you receive.
-Presumably, you were infected with one type of flu virus strain, so the flu vaccine would still offer protection against the flu virus strains that you haven’t already had.
+If you have already been sick with the flu this season without getting vaccinated, getting a flu vaccine is still important because it helps prevent disease caused by four different strains of flu viruses.
+Presumably, you were infected with one type of flu virus strain, so the vaccine would offer protection against the strains that you haven’t already had.